Leadership lessons from 2020: Redefining financial service through human connection

 The ways people engage with their stock plans have changed.

-A recent E*TRADE survey found that, amid historic volatility, nearly half of our stock plan participants are monitoring their benefits much more than usual, and more are holding shares long term.
+A recent E*TRADE from Morgan Stanley survey found that, amid historic volatility, nearly half of our stock plan participants are monitoring their benefits much more than usual, and more are holding shares long term.
 At the same time, more are also looking for tools and resources to help them identify undervalued securities or make decisions for retirement, investing, and trading.1

 However, financial guidance is about so much more than just our wallets.
 With the stock market’s unprecedented drop and recovery, many are in a position where holdings may have grown significantly, opening the door to questions that may not have come up in “normal” times.